pemo11/easygrader/README.md

 ### Step 6: Display all grading runs (Menue E)

-A list of all grading runs.
+A list of all grading runs without many details yet.

 ### Step 7: Display the student roster (Menue F)

 A list of all student that are on the roster list.
+This is just for validating that the list of students is complete.

 ### Step 8: Display all submissions (Menue G)

 A list of all submissions.
+Again, not very many details yet.
+If all files are complete, the output is green, otherwise yellow.

 ### Step 9: Display the current log file (Menue H)

 Another way to display the latestet log file.
 A line that starts with *** means information, ### means an "error" during validation and !!! means a program error and is something to thing about or better, make an issue in the repo out of it.

-if they are any questions left please send me an email.
-My current address is peter.monadjemi@stud.hs-emden-leer.de
+### Step 10: Setup Simpelgrader.ini (Menue H)

+This step should be step 1 - at the moment its for testing purpose only.

 ## working with Simpelgrader (part 2)